HL7/davinci-pcde/input/pagecontent/usecases.md

 4. intended to fully automate the review and authorization process for continuity of care for the new payer for current treatments

 ### Business Requirements
-The goal of this implementation guide guide is complementary to the payer data exchange implementation guide (PDex) and is focused on providing a framework in which a payer can indicate:
+The goal of this implementation guide is complementary to the payer data exchange implementation guide (PDex) and is focused on providing a framework in which a payer can indicate:

 1. current care that a member is receiving,
 2. conditions that led to the need for the current care,